arab-nerd/free-lunux-gaming/README.md

 Step 1

 A website accesible only by Linux.
-After ID verification steam game gift card will be paid
+After ID verification steam gift card will be paid (Platform helped linux gaming)

 Step 2